ibis-project/governance/governance.md

 whether they are still interested in participating in the project and if not, may have their commit rights removed.

+Decision-making power leans towards those people who are currently active in the project.

 #### Becoming a committer

 To become a committer, a person must have sustained contributions to one or